Joe Jonas: 2015–2018: DNCE and The Voice

 With the band officially broken up, Jonas began working on a new musical project with producers such as Malay and Mattman & Robin.
 While working on the project, Jonas was unsure whether he wanted to record a second studio album or start a new band.
 Upon working with Justin Tranter on multiple songs, Jonas decided to form a band with his friends and former touring partners Jack Lawless and JinJoo Lee.
 Cole Whittle, a member of the alternative rock band Semi Precious Weapons, became the fourth and final member of the group.
 The group named themselves DNCE, a misspelling of the word dance.
 DNCE released their debut single, "Cake by the Ocean", in 2015.
-Their Swaay debut extended play was released in October 2015.Their self title DNCE album was later released.
+Their Swaay debut extended play was released in October 2015.
+Their self title DNCE album was later released.
 It debuted at number seventy-nine on the Billboard 200 chart in the United States but peaked at number nine.

-In 2018, he joined the Australian version of The Voice as a coach, a year after being a mentor on the American version.
+In 2018, he joined the Australian version of The Voice as a coach replacing Seal, a year after being an advisor on the American version.
 In June 2018, Jonas and British DJ Jonas Blue released their collaborative track "I See Love", a song for the film Hotel Transylvania 3: Summer Vacation.
-He also voiced a character called Kraken in the movie.
+He also voiced a Kraken in the movie.

-2019–present: Jonas Brothers reunion
+2019–2023: Jonas Brothers and DNCE reunions

 Starting in late January, rumors were swirling on Twitter and other social media that the three brothers were going to reform the Jonas Brothers.
 On February 28, 2019, the Jonas Brothers officially announced their return along with a new single, "Sucker", which released the next day, March 1.
 In April 2019, Joe Jonas appeared at WE Day California, portions of which were aired on ABC in August of the same year.

 In January 2021, it was announced that Jonas was among the cast of the Korean War movie Devotion.
 During March 2021, the filming took place on Tybee Island, Georgia.
 The movie, which is expected to premiere in 2022, also had filming on Arthur Ravenel Jr. Bridge in Charleston, South Carolina during May 2021.
 He has called his joining the cast of Devotion a "life changing" experience.
-In September 2022, it was announced that Jonas had co-authored a song titled Not Alone for the credits of the movie, calling the song "One of the favorites that I've ever written" and labeling the song as "spiritual".
+In September 2022, it was announced that Jonas had co-authored a song titled "Not Alone" for the credits of the movie, calling the song "One of the favorites that I've ever written" and labeling the song as "spiritual".

 In February 2022, Jonas announced the return of DNCE along with Lawless and Lee.
 Jonas announced the return of the band with a new song by Norwegian DJ Kygo, titled Dancing Feet, which was released on February 25, 2022.

+The Jonas Brothers released their sixth studio album The Album in May 2023.